 Club motto “ we Fear no foe where e’er we go”Millwall Football Club Motto

-Millwall Rovers was formed by the workers of C&E Morton’s (J.T Morton’s Canning and Preserve) factory which was based on either side of West Ferry road on the Isle of Dogs, approximately 17-23 West Ferry Road
+Millwall Rovers Football Club as it was originally known played its first-ever football match against Fillebrook F.C on the 3rd of October 1885, they were beaten 5 – 0.
+The club was formed by the workers of C&E Morton’s (J.T Morton’s Canning and Preserve) factory which was situated either side of West Ferry Road, on the Isle of Dogs.
+The factory is no longer there, on old maps is marked down as approximately 17-23 West Ferry Road

 This stadium was feared because of the noise and the supporters were strong for their home team.
 The Supporters would challenge officials and be very forthright.